Sickness During School Hours

 Medicines and Painkillers

 We are unable to provide students with painkillers, unless they have been supplied by a parent or guardian.

-If your child requires medication to be taken during the school day, this may be stored with staff in the medical room.
+If your child requires medication to be taken during the school day, we require a consent form to be completed and all medications must be handed to our Medical Officer.
+The student must attend the Medical Office when doses are required.
+Under no circumstances must students retain prescribed medications and self-administer during the school day.
 A refrigerator is available for medications which must be kept cool.

 If your child is unable to wear part of the school uniform due to sickness or injury (i.e. they have sprained their ankle and must wear trainers), you are required to supply the student with a letter explaining this.